Advent Pdcasts

 There will be fun, laughter, mince-pies (probably) and time to celebrate what Christians call the Good News of Jesus.
 You are very warmly welcome, even if it is your first time ever to church.

-Post-Christmas Day Carols
+Post-Christmas Day Carol Service

 After the fuss and the parties have begun to die down, it's time to pause in the midle of the party season, to allow in a little light and grace.